 Minnesota Power operates Birch and Garden Lake Reservoirs’ water levels to maintain a target parameters throughout the year as required by a Federal Energy Regulatory Commission (FERC) License.
 An upper and lower limit has been established around the target parameters to allow for limited flexibility in level operations as hydrologic conditions vary.

-Current Lake / Reservoir Levels, Current Flow Information and Target Parameters can be found at;
+Current Lake / Reservoir Levels, Current Flow Information and Target Parameters:

-Historical Highest and Lowest lake level records as well as data over the last 10 years can be found at;
+Historical Highest and Lowest lake level records, as well as data over the last 10 years:

-USGS stream flow report covering the South Kawishiwi inflow to Birch Lake Reservoir can be found at;
+USGS stream flow report covering the South Kawishiwi inflow to Birch Lake Reservoir:

 Though MN Power monitors White Iron Lake water levels, this lake is not a part of the regulatory requirements for Minnesota Power.
 During low flow conditions, the elevation at the hydroelectric dam, Garden, Farm, South Farm and White Iron Lakes are an essentially flat pool elevation.
 The narrows at White Iron Rapids are a pinch point limiting the amount of water able to pass through at any given time, thereby raising the water levels of White Iron during high flow conditions.